12 Health Benefits

 Monk fruit was first used by monks over 800 years ago.
 Today, it is widely used as a sweetener alternative to table sugar, aspartame, sucralose, and other artificial sweeteners.
 Monk fruit has many health benefits that make it especially beneficial for its consumption.

-Kroma Wellness is proud to source and blend our Majik Matcha Latte with monk fruit.
+Kroma Wellness is proud to source and blend our Majik Matcha with monk fruit.
 Its antioxidant-rich recipe contains ten times more antioxidants than green tea.
-This latte consists of ceremonial grade matcha, turmeric root extract, ginger root, goji berry, blue majik, monk fruit, and Himalayan pink salt to boost your metabolism and amplify your focus every morning.
+This latte combines ceremonial-grade matcha with monk fruit, turmeric root extract, ginger root, goji berry, spirulina, and Himalayan pink salt to boost your metabolism and amplify your focus every morning.